 If someone wants to plead “not guilty” to their warrant charge, they must post the required bond so a trial date can be assigned for their case.
 The three types of bonds include cash bonds posted by the defendant or a third party, surety bonds from approved bail bond agencies, and personal appearance bonds.

-If there is a warrant for your arrest, contact The Alband Law Firm at once for a free case evaluation.
+If there is a warrant for your arrest, contact Alband, Lane & Balderama at once for a free case evaluation.
 We can be reached at (817) 997-4366.